osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

 2. `NeedsMatchData`: Match data needs to be fetched via the osu!
 API.
 3. `NeedsAutomationChecks`: The tournament, and all of its children, are awaiting automation checks.
 4. `NeedsVerification`: Awaiting human review
-5. `NeedsStatCalculation`: After human review, process statistics (must be complete before it is eligible for inclusion in the rating system).
+5. `NeedsStatCalculation`: Some statistics, such as game placements, must be processed and stored as the processor requires them to function.
 6. `Done`: Processing is completed. `Verified` tournaments with this status are eligible for inclusion in the rating system.

 ### `RejectionReason`